 - 1. Students describe the roles of such categories as race, gender, class, ethnicity, and religion in the pluralistic institutions and cultures of the United States. - 2.
 Students recognize the role of social diversity in shaping their own attitudes and values regarding appreciation, tolerance, and equality of others.

 Required Textbook:

 Hardwick, et.al.
 2013.
 The Geography of North America: Environment, Culture, Economy, second edition.
 Boston: Pearson.
-ISBN: 978-0-321-76967-1 (this is the ISBN for the hard copy version)

-The book is available at OSU Barnes and Noble, 1598 N. High Street.
-As you may know, you can check prices and order through the Barnes and Noble website.
-Here is the link:
+This is available at OSU Barnes and Noble, 1598 N. High Street.